jondot/stylomatic/README.md

 > Styles, configs, and tools for modern Typescript with zero configuration

 * :lipstick: Core styles based on [@antfu/config](https://github.com/antfu/eslint-config) covering Typescript, React, best practices, and even `package.json` ordering and formatting, and more.
-* :high_brightness: [prettier](https://github.com/prettier/prettier-eslint) for consistent formatting for all
+* :high_brightness: formatting is almost similar to Prettier, without the added burden of it on eslint
 * :computer: Typescript config for various usecases
 * :hammer: Tools: `esno`, `tsup` and intergrations `ts-jest`, and more.